-Scott’s early assignments include 3rd Marine Air Wing, Yuma, Arizona where he served 2nd and 1st Light Anti-aircraft Missile Battalions.
-He was then detailed to Naval Station, Rota, Spain, where he supported Marine Security Forces and was the voice of “Chapline,” a daily AFN radio broadcast across Europe.
-In his first at-sea tour, Scott was assigned to Carrier Air Wing (CVW) 7 and deployed with Eisenhower battle group in combat deployments to the Mediterranean, Adriatic, and the Arabian Gulf.
+Scott’s early assignments include 3rd Marine Air Wing, Yuma, Arizona, where he served 2nd and 1st Light Anti-Aircraft Missile Battalions.
+He was then detailed to Naval Station, Rota, Spain, where he supported Marine Security Forces and was the voice of “Chapline”, a daily AFN radio broadcast across Europe.
+In his first at-sea tour, Scott was assigned to Carrier Air Wing 7 and deployed with the Eisenhower battle group in combat deployments to the Mediterranean, Adriatic, and the Arabian Gulf.
 His next assignment took him to Naval Training Center, Great Lakes, where he gained a supervisory role in one of the largest Religious Ministry Teams in the Navy.

-Most recently, Scott was detailed as fleet chaplain, U.S. Pacific Fleet and command chaplain, U.S. Pacific Command, Honolulu, Hawaii.
-There he served in a position of oversight with 500 Marine Corps, Army and Air Force and Navy service component Religious Support Teams.
+Scott was detailed as fleet chaplain, U.S. Pacific Fleet and command chaplain, U.S. Pacific Command, Honolulu, Hawaii.
+There he served in a position of oversight for 500 Marine Corps, Army, and Air Force, and Navy service component Religious Support Teams.

 Scott assumed his current duty as the 27th chief of Navy chaplains on July 23, 2018.

-His personal awards include the Defense Superior Service Medal, Legion of Merit with one gold star, the Meritorious Service Medal with three gold stars, the Navy Commendation Medal with one gold star, and the Navy Achievement Medal with one gold star.
+His personal awards include the Defense Superior Service Medal, Legion of Merit (two awards), Meritorious Service Medal (four awards) Navy Commendation Medal (two awards), and the Navy Achievement Medal (two awards).